-Standards for Progression in the B.S.N.
-Degree Programs
+Standards for Progression in the Generic Bachelor Degree Program

-The following standards must be maintained by each nursing student in order to progress in the Generic Bachelor Degree or Second Degree Nursing Programs:
+The following standards must be maintained by each nursing student in order to progress in the Generic Bachelor Degree Nursing Program:

-- · Proof of current health insurance. - Compliance with all rules and regulations outlined in the Undergraduate Nursing Student Handbook and the current Angelo State University Catalog. - Successful completion of each required nursing course with a grade of "C" or higher. - · An overall grade point average of 2.50 or better on the 4.00 scale. - Current CPR certification. - Validation of Texas Department of Health immunization requirements for students enrolled in health related courses must be on file in the departmental office prior to clinical assignments. - Ability to meet requirements of area health agencies related to criminal background checks, and other screenings (e.g. drug) that may be required of specific agencies.

-- Demonstration of safe performance in the clinical laboratory at all times - Adherence to the Code of Ethics of the American Nurses Association - Compliance with all rules and regulations of the current Nurse Practice Act of the State of Texas when in the performance of duties in the Nursing Program. - · Compliance with the Angelo State University Honor Code. - Compliance with all requirements of the clinical facility while engaged in student clinical experiences.
-These include, but are not limited to, criminal background checks and drug screening.
-The student is responsible for all costs associated with these requirements.
+- Completion of Texas Board of Nursing criminal background check process prior to clinical assignments. - Proof of current health insurance. - Compliance with all rules and regulations outlined in the Undergraduate Nursing Student Handbook and the current Angelo State University Catalog. - Successful completion of each required nursing course with a grade of "C" or higher. - An overall grade point average of 2.00 or better on the 4.00 scale. - Current CPR certification. - Validation of Texas Department of Health immunization requirements for students enrolled in health related courses must be on file in the departmental office prior to clinical assignments. - Ability to meet requirements of area health agencies related to criminal background checks, and other screenings (e.g. drug) that may be required of specific agencies. - Demonstration of safe performance in the clinical laboratory at all times. - Adherence to the Code of Ethics of the American Nurses Association. - Compliance with all rules and regulations of the current Nurse Practice Act of the State of Texas when in the performance of duties in the Nursing Program. - Compliance with the Angelo State University Honor Code.

-Should a nursing student be dismissed for failure to maintain any of these standards, the student may appeal the dismissal to the Dean of the Archer College of Health and Human Services after meeting with the Chair of the Department of Nursing.
+Should a nursing student be dismissed for failure to maintain any of these standards, the student may appeal the dismissal to the Dean of the Archer College of Health and Human Services through the Chair of the Department of Nursing.